kunilovskaya/parcorp/README.md

 This repository has the python3 code used to create a register-balanced EN>RU parallel corpus for translationese research.
 The six parallel subcorpora are complemented with register-comparable non-translations.

+## The repository includes scripts
+(1) to pre-process the downloaded or pre-existing corpora:
+- make them more comparable and balanced
+- filter noise
+(2) produce corpus stats for structured and cleaned plain text collection (3) parse the raw multi-lingual data structured as a tree of folders (4) to extract text-level frequencies of 45 translationese indicators into a single tsv file with folder-names informed metadata

+NB! most scripts expect to have all inputs (data, imported modules, support lists) in the same folder and need to be started from this folder.

 The raw text data is sources from the following corpora:

 ### Registers and the sources of data